BRAD and BURA

 BURA is the University's institutional repository which showcases publications and other outputs deposited in BRAD by making the full-text freely available to the public via the Internet, subject to copyright permissions and publisher policy.

 New academic staff must register for access to BRAD when their Brunel network username and password has been assigned.
 Please email email@example.com with your job title, department and staff/payroll ID number.
 An account will then be be set up for you.

-It is vital that academic staff keep their BRAD profile up-to-date and deposit all journal articles and published conference papers as soon as they receive an acceptance notification from the publisher.
-This is to ensure compliance with HEFCE's OA Policy for the next REF.
-More information about this policy and what academics need to do to keep their research REF eligibile can be found via the Open Access and REF 2021 page.
+It is important that academic staff keep their BRAD profile up-to-date and deposit all journal articles and published conference papers as soon as they receive an acceptance notification from the publisher.
+This is to ensure compliance with the University's open access requirements and Research England's REF Open Access Policy.
+For information about open access and the REF policy and how to make your research REF eligible see Open Access and REF 2021.

-For general assistance relating to BRAD please consult the BRAD Libguide or see the 'How do I deposit in BRAD?' page.
-If you have further questions please email firstname.lastname@example.org and a staff member from the library's Scholarly Communication Office will assist you.
+For general assistance relating to BRAD please consult the BRAD LibGuide or see the 'How do I deposit in BRAD?' page.
+If you have further questions, please email firstname.lastname@example.org.

-Academic staff are not issued with user accounts for BURA, instead they must deposit their publications in BRAD which will allow staff in the library's Scholarly Communication Office to check for copyright restrictions and embargo periods before making publications available open access.
+Academic staff are not issued with user accounts for BURA, instead they must deposit their publications in BRAD which will allow staff in the Scholarly Communication Office, Library Services to check for copyright restrictions and publisher embargo periods before making publications available open access.